pstolarz/OneWireNg/README.md

 Refer to `examples` directory for usage details.
 For API details refer to sources inline docs (mainly `OneWireNg` class).

+## Overdrive mode

+The mode requires very strict and short timings while bit-banging data on the 1-wire bus, therefore is vulnerable for any inaccuracies.

+The mode is confirmed to work on the following platforms and CPU frequencies:

+* Arduino AVR.
+    * Arduino UNO (ATmega328P); 16MHz.
+* Arduino ESP32.
+    * ESP32-DevKitC (ESP32-WROOM-32); 240MHz(recommended), 160MHz.

 ## Parasite powering

 The library supports two modes of providing direct voltage source on the 1-wire